cpjobling/eg-247-textbook/filter_design/analogue_filters.md

 +++ {"slideshow": {"slide_type": "subslide"}}

 On the Bode plots shown, the ripple is not so obvious.
-The reason is that the Magnitude is in Db so the plot is essentially a linear approximation.
+The reason is that the Magnitude is in dB so the plot is essentially a linear approximation.
 To see the ripple we plot magnitude:

 ```{code-cell}
 ---